 Ethics and Public Policy Center

-At EPPC, Santorum directs the Program to Promote and Protect America’s Freedom, the objectives of which reflect right-wing anxiety about purported existential threats to civilization posed by “growing” numbers of enemies.
-According to EPPC, the project “works to identify, study, and heighten awareness of the threats to America and the West from a growing array of anti-Western forces and states that increasingly cast a shadow over our future and that violate religious liberty around the world.”
+From 2006 to when he started his 2012 presidential campaign, Santorum was a fellow at the Ethics and Public Policy Center.
+He also directed the Program to Promote and Protect America's Freedom, the objectives of which reflected right-wing anxiety about purported existential threats to civilization posed by "growing" numbers of enemies.
+According to EPPC, the project worked "to identify, study, and heighten awareness of the threats to America and the West from a growing array of anti-Western forces and states that increasingly cast a shadow over our future and that violate religious liberty around the world."

-From his EPPC perch, Santorum provides a running political commentary on a blog titled “The Gathering Storm,” which covers everything from same-sex marriage to the alleged perils of Iran’s nuclear program.
-Santorum’s Program to Protect America’s Freedom has also hosted numerous conferences, including a series on the purported threats posed by Shariah Law to liberal democracy.
-According to his EPPC bio page, Santorum is “writing a book on the ‘gathering storm’ of the 21st century—the challenges posed by radical Islamic fascism and its growing alliances around the world.”
+From his EPPC perch, Santorum also provided a running political commentary on a blog titled "The Gathering Storm," which covered everything from same-sex marriage to the alleged perils of Iran's nuclear program.
+Santorum's Program to Protect America's Freedom also hosted numerous conferences, including a series on the purported threats posed by Shariah Law to liberal democracy.

 Santorum is also founder and chair of America's Foundation, a political action committee that supports "candidates and causes who share Senator Santorum's commitment to conservative principles."